BOARD OF DIRECTORS

 The Finance & Administration Committee focuses on items related to WCW finance, staffing, and administration.
 Examples include budget development, debt issuance, the CAFR (comprehensive annual financial report), compensation and classification changes, director assignments and reimbursements, and other financial, personnel or administrative policy matters.
 The committee is aligned with the Administrative Services Department.

-Meets regularly on the second Monday of each month at 6:30 p.m.
+Meets regularly on the second Tuesday of each month at 9:00 a.m.

-Alternate: Director David Alvarado
+Alternate: President, David Alvarado

 INFRASTRUCTURE, OPERATIONS & ENVIRONMENTAL COMMITTEE